Top Considerations for Business Jet Operations to Honolulu

 5. CIQ procedures differ depending on destination

 PHNL is a landing rights airport offering CIQ services 24/7 with 24 hours’ advance notice, and outer island locations should be contacted directly for inbound procedures.
 When aircraft operate to PHNL, operators must have a ground handler coordinate CIQ scheduling to confirm everything is in order before the estimated time of arrival.
 A complete crew and passenger manifest and full trip information should be submitted in advance for CIQ clearance.
 CIQ agents will come out to the FBO and provide a private clearance for the aircraft.
 In many cases clearance will actually be done onboard the aircraft unless there are large numbers of passengers onboard.
 The clearance process normally takes about 15 minutes.
-Electronic Advanced Passenger Information System (EAPIS)/APIS must be submitted in advance, and an inbound general declaration must be completed, as well as US Customs arrival cards and I-94s for non-US passengers.
+Electronic Advanced Passenger Information System (EAPIS)/APIS must be submitted in advance, and an inbound general declaration must be completed.
 Although luggage is not put through X-ray machines, screening officers do random luggage compliance checks within the FBO.

 6. Consider hotel options